 The purpose of these engagement sessions was to:

-- To adress feedback from the July 2022 enegagement sessions; and,
+- address feedback from the July 2022 engagement sessions; and,

 The policy outcomes will serve as targets and inform development of the mitigation approaches.

 In the new year, WSA will share more information on the Demonstration and Research Project results and continue to engage on the development of mitigation approaches.

 - Desired policy outcomes: Draft statements and summary of what we heard from the one-on-one meetings